AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 When uploading images, you can automatically crop the image upon upload by applying an image profile to the folder.

->[!NOTE]
->
->Smart Crop is available only in Dynamic Media - Scene7 mode.

 >[!IMPORTANT]
 >
+>&bull; Smart crop is available only in Dynamic Media - Scene7 mode.
+>&bull; CMYK images are not supported with smart crop.
->Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.
+>&bull; Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.

 ## Crop options {#crop-options}